 Set thermostat limits (65F in winter, 75F in summer) and use a programmable thermostat

-Adjust hot water heater temperature to 120F (set it on a timer that corresponds to your usage)
+Adjust hot water heater temperature to 120F (set it on a timer that corresponds to your usage).
+To understand the reason behind your hot water low pressure, it’s advisable to contact a plumber and have your system examined.

 In some ways the ski industry has more at stake than your average Vermont homeowner.
 According to Protect Our Winters, a national organization that mobilizes the winter sports community against global climate change, skiing as we know it is on borrowed time.
 “In the Northeast, by 2039, the average ski season will be less than 100 days and the probability of being open for Christmas will decline below 75%.”